 What is Tri-Tip Steak?

 Nothing beats grilled steak for dinner.
 While there are endless tastes and ways to cook beef, nothing beat firing up the grill for your favorite cut of beef.
 Ours happens to be Tri-Tip.
 It’s basically steaks cut from a Tri-Tip Roast that’s known for its rich beef flavor and amazingly tender texture.
+Newport Steak is a special cut of Tri-Tip that is from the tip of roast and is known for its incredible flavor and tenderness.

 And, while I’ve made all of the cuts of beef I’ve listed, my new favorite happens to be Tri -Tip.
 It’s just as rich and delicious and tender as more expensive cuts of meat at a lower price point.
 It’s leaner, too, if you’re worried about your saturated fat intake.